NoFollow, UGC and Sponsored Rel Tags (Here’s What You Need To Know)

 So, what’s new with NoFollow?
 Well, NoFollow 2.0 is the term the industry has coined to describe the changes in link attributes.

-This change is expected to come into full effect by March 2020.
-Although many SEO agencies believe that the search giant has been treating NoFollow tags this way for quite some time already.
+This change came into full effect in 2020.
+Although many SEO agencies believe that the search giant has been treating NoFollow tags this way for quite some time before then.

 It’s not like they’d tell us!

 In an age where consumers know that they have a wealth of choice available to them online, social proof is an increasingly valuable commodity for businesses.
 User Generated Content (UGC) like comments, reviews and forum posts can make a huge difference when it comes to increasing the value of a brand in the eyes of the consumers who might need it.